dan64/vs-deoldify/README.md

 the hue colors in the range 300-340 will be de-saturated by the amount 0.4 and the final frame will be blended by applying a 20% de-saturation of 0.4 an all the pixels (if weight=0, no blending is applied).

+To simplify the usage of this filter has been added the Preset _ColorFix_ which allows to fix a given range of chroma combination.
+The strength of the filter is controlled by the the Preset _ColorTune_.

+#### Color Mapping

+Using an approach similar to _Chroma Adjustment_ has been introduced the possibility to remap a given gange of colors in another chroma range.
+This remapping is controlled by the Preset _ColorMap_.
+For example the preset "blue->brown" allows to remap all the chroma combinations of _blue_ in the color _brown_.
+It is not expected that this filter can be applied on a full movie, but it could be useful to remap the color on some portion of a movie.

 ### Merging the models

 As explained previously, this filter is able to combine the results provided by DeOldify and DDColor, to perform this combination has been implemented 6 methods: